bhstark2/latency/report.md

 ### Quality of Experence

-        * Key points
-              * interactive voice and video QoE is strongly dependent on low glass to glass latency
-              * jitter adds to glass to glass latency
-              * packet loss adds to glass to glass latency
-              * packet loss patterns, particularly burst loss, impacts glass to glass latency
-              * for voice calls with a good QoE, the packet loss patterns, latency, and jitter are nearly always more important than how much bandwidth is available
+For internatevoice and video conferencing and calling systems, the network latency is the major factor causing large camera to screen delay and micrphone to speaker delay.
+The network latency contributes to the dealy but other aspects of the network also contribute.
+Packet loss rates and the grouping of packet loss have a lage impact on the overall delay.
+The delay has a huge impact on how well people can communicate.

 ## Multiplayer online games (Alex)